NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization

-The third type of layout in \grammar{} are \textbf{table layouts}.
-Table layouts position elements along rows and columns, based on the value of two specified fields (or expressions); this also implicitly defines a grouping, with elements grouped together if they have the same value for both fields.
-A typical use of a table layout is to create an adjacency matrix, in which edges are positioned into rows and columns based on their source and target nodes, with links grouped together if they have the same source and target.
-Similar to geometric layouts, the order of rows and columns can be defined based on attribute orders (\codeown{order}) or matrix seriations~\cite{behrisch2016matrix} based on network topology.
+Table layouts position elements along rows and columns of a table, based on the value of two specified fields or expressions (\codeown{rowOrder} and \codeown{colOrder}); this also implicitly defines a grouping, with elements grouped together if they have the same value for both fields.
+Unlike the other layout types, a table is thus a construct that simultaneously defines a grouping and a layout: when used to define a visual mapping, it both defines the data to be mapped to marks (the groups corresponding cells in the table) and their positions.
+A typical use of a table layout is to create an adjacency matrix, in which edges are positioned into rows and columns based on their source and target nodes, and edges with the same source and target are grouped together in the same cell.
+Similar to geometric layouts, row and column orders can be defined based on attributes (\codeown{order}) or network topology (seriation~\cite{behrisch2016matrix}).

-The fourth and last type of layouts in \grammar{} are \textbf{induced layouts}, which are complementary to any of the other three layout types.
-When using a layout to position nodes or links in a network, it can be useful to derive a second layout in order to position additional features.
-For example, we could use a force-directed layout to position nodes in a node-link diagram, and use a specific \textit{linkPath} to determine the shape of the curve representing each link.
-We could use a second (induced) layout to calculate the position half-way along each link, and then use this to position glyphs representing the properties of each edge. \grammar{} stores a layout as a mapping from the \texttt{id}s of elements of a data array to a bounding-box object with an x-y position, width, and height.

-\minifig{scale}\textbf{\textsc{Scales}}---Similarly to previous grammars such as Vega and Vega-Lite, \grammar{} allows the definition of scales that map values to visual attributes such as color, position or size.
-To facilitate nested visualizations, we allow scales to be defined in terms of the size of the parent: a scale used to draw a glyph inside an adjacency matrix can be defined in terms of the size of the cell within which it will be drawn.

-\minifig{visual}\textbf{\textsc{Visual Encoding}}---The \codeown{vis} object in \grammar{} defines mappings between data elements (nodes, links, groups) to visual marks and their visual attributes.
-The mapping declares which data elements (e.g., \codeown{"entries": "mynetwork.nodes"}) are mapped to which \codeown{marks} (\autoref{fig:pipeline}-7)). \grammar{} supports the same types of marks as Vega-Lite, including lines, bars, areas underneath lines, text, and symbols (including squares and circles) but add to this generic set a dedicated \code{linkPath} mark to render curved links.

-Marks for nodes, links, and groups, are positioned by referring to a layout or table.
-For link marks that use lines or linkpaths, start and end coordinates of these marks are automatically inferred from the referenced layout or table.
-Any visual property, such as \code{size}, or \code{fill}-color, can be specified as: \textit{a)} a \textbf{constant value}, \textit{b)} the value of a data \textbf{attribute}, c\textit{)} the value of an \textbf{expression} or formula, referencing the data element as \codeown{datum}, \textit{d)} the value of a \textbf{parameter}.
-Parameters in \grammar{} can be bound to user-interface elements such as a slider or select box so that a user can interactively change their values at runtime (\textsc{Interaction}).
-Optionally, any of these can be transformed by a \textsc{Scale}.